Zetelias/goyfinance/readme.md

-# A fast library useful to get data from yahoo finance in Go
+# Yahoo finance API in Golang.
+Fast and simple.

 ## Installation
 ```bash